plone/documentation/manage/deploying/production/ubuntu_production.rst

 .. note::

     This creates a `zeo` installation with two Plone clients.
 We will only connect one of those clients to the Internet.
 The other will be reserved for debugging and administrator access.
 If you know this is a larger site and wish to use load balancing, you may create more clients with the `--clients=##` command-line argument to create more clients.
-They're also easy to add later.
+They're also tasy to add later.

 If you hit an "lxml" error during installation (ie the log shows "Error: Couldn't install: lxml 2.3.6") you may need :doc:`additional libraries </manage/installing/requirements>`.